 Skills that property employers are looking for, and which are needed for a career as a property surveyor, can be gained outside of the property industry, through part-time work or extracurricular activities.

-- Work in a customer-facing role: ‘The property business is about building and maintaining relationships with clients,’ says Mark Dubes, graduate recruitment and development manager at CBRE.
+- Work in a customer-facing role: ‘The property business is about building and maintaining relationships with clients,’ says CBRE’s former graduate recruitment and development manager.
 ‘We’re looking for people we can put in front of clients,’ he adds.
 Any client serving role, such as waiting tables or working in retail, can be used in applications as evidence of your customer service skills and ability to understand customers’ needs.

 - Join or set up a university entrepreneurial society: ‘We’re looking for real entrepreneurial flair in our graduates,’ says Carolyn Malet de Carteret, HR development director at Goldcrest Land, as professionals need to realise the value of real estate for a client.
 Students can become involved with or set up an entrepreneurial society to demonstrate an interest and aptitude in this area.
 If you’re a graduate, making suggestions during part-time work to improve customer service can also demonstrate entrepreneurial skills.
 More details on how you can develop and display entrepreneurial flair can be found here.